sap-tutorials/Tutorials/tutorials/sth-enable/sth-enable.md

 ## Details
 ### You will learn
-To use SAP Translation Hub, you first need to enable the service in the cockpit.
+You'll learn how to enable the SAP Translation Hub service on SAP Cloud Platform.

 ### Time to Complete
 **5 Min**.